 Automakers are also rolling out options to help those affected by the coronavirus.
 Whether you are having trouble making your current auto payments or need to buy a new car right now, assistance is coming in the form of deferred payments and extremely low interest rates.

-A second stimulus check could arrive in August or September pending government approval.
-If you receive another stimulus check, it’s tempting to spend it on everything you have saved in your Amazon shopping cart.
+Direct deposit stimulus payments started going out Dec.
+29, 2020, and the IRS noted that paper checks would begin to be mailed on Dec.
+30, 2020.
+If you receive a $600 stimulus check, it’s tempting to spend it on everything you have saved in your Amazon shopping cart.
 But you and I both know there’s a better way to use that money.

 1. Reduce credit card debt

-The average IRS stimulus check amount is $1,200.
+The latest IRS stimulus check amount is $600.
 Using that money to pay down or pay off a credit card is a great idea.
 If you have more than one credit card with a balance on it, either pay off the credit card with the highest interest rate first or the one with the lowest balance first.

 2. Pay your auto insurance in full